Silent Degradation in OT Systems

 Diagnostic channels are the mechanisms that allow operators and engineers to inspect state across system boundaries: management access, logs, status interfaces, controller diagnostics, backup catalogs, authentication records, time sources, and the network paths required to retrieve them.

 Diagnosability is different from both.
-It is the operational ability, under pressure, to determine what is healthy, what is degraded, what dependencies still hold, and whether the restoration path is known and intact.
+It is the operational ability, under pressure, to determine what is healthy, what is degraded, what dependencies still hold, and whether the recovery path is known and intact.

 A system can emit health signals and still lack diagnosability.
 It can have diagnostic channels and still fail to support restoration if those channels are incomplete, decayed, blocked, or distributed across boundaries with no effective owner.